jeetsukumaran/DendroPy/doc/sumtrees.rst

     If for some reason the previous link does not work, you could simply go to `DendroPy <http://sourceforge.net/projects/dendropy/>`_ site and from there navigate to the correct download page.

     Note that you might end up downloading a newer version of DendroPy, in which case the version numbers in the file and directory names may not correspond exactly to those given in the examples.
-For example, you may end up with "``DendroPy-2.1.1rc3.tar.gz``" rather than "``DendroPy-2.0.0.tar.gz``".
+For instance, you may end up with "``DendroPy-2.1.1rc3.tar.gz``" rather than "``DendroPy-2.0.3.tar.gz``".
 However, as long as you substitute the correct archive and directory name in the examples and discussion below, everything else should remain the same.

 #.
 Expand the downloaded archive

     This step varies depending on the operating system and the particular programs that you have installed.
     In most cases, simply double-clicking on the file that you have downloaded should kick off the process.
-    Otherwise, open a terminal shell window and go to the directory in which you have downloaded the archive, and type "``tar -xvzf DendroPy-2.0.0.tar.gz``".
+    Otherwise, open a terminal shell window and go to the directory in which you have downloaded the archive, and type "``tar -xvzf DendroPy-2.0.3.tar.gz``".
     For example, say you saved the downloaded file on your desktop.
     Then, opening up the terminal and entering the following commands will take you to your Desktop and expand the archive::

         $ cd ~/Desktop
-        $ tar -xvf DendroPy-2.0.0.tar.gz
+        $ tar -xvf DendroPy-2.0.3.tar.gz

-    One way or another, you should end up with a directory called "``DendroPy-2.0.0``" or something similar, which contains the entire Dendropy package.
+    One way or another, you should end up with a directory called "``DendroPy-2.0.3``" or something similar, which contains the entire Dendropy package.

 #.
 Install the library

     In the terminal shell, go to the directory of the package that you have just archived and type "``sudo python setup.py install``".
     Continuing the example from above::

-        $ cd DendroPy-2.0.0
+        $ cd DendroPy-2.0.3
         $ sudo python setup.py install

     The library installation will automatically create an executable script called "``sumtrees.py``" and place it on your system path for you, so that you can call it from anywhere.